Are you looking for information on the best beaches in Key West, Florida? You’ve come to the right place!

-Known by the locals as Fort Zach, most say this is the best of all Key West Beaches.
+Known by the locals as Fort Zach, most say this is the best of all Key West beaches.
 It has a natural coastline, is great for snorkeling and the sand is made up of coral rather than imported sand.
-Most of the sand on Key West beaches is shipped over from the Caribbean but not here.
-If you are a sunbather this beach is probably not for you.
+Fort Zach isn’t one of the beaches with imported sand, so if you are a sunbather this beach is probably not for you.

-About 2 miles from downtown located at the Truman Annex on Southard Street this beach sits within an 87-acre state park.
-This beach is great for snorkelers and divers and people with a love for history.
+About 2 miles from downtown, located at the Truman Annex on Southard Street, this beach sits within an 87-acre Florida state park.
+This beach is great for snorkelers and divers and those with a love for history.
 Groupers, dolphins, turtles, snappers, parrotfish, and lobsters can be seen in the water.
-A Civil War fort named after President Zachary Taylor complete with the largest collection of Civil-War era cannons in the country can be found in the park.
+A Civil War fort named after President Zachary Taylor can also be found in the park, complete with the largest collection of Civil War-era cannons in the country.

-There are all the facilities you would expect including a cafe, grills and picnic tables.
-The entrance fee to the park is costs $6 and parking is free.
+There are all the facilities you would expect, including a cafe, grills and picnic tables.
+The entrance fee to the park costs $6 and parking is free.

-If you want to see Key West beaches at their most authentic then this is the one for you.
+If you want to see beaches in Key West at their most authentic then this is the one for you.

-The largest of all Key West beaches and with ½ mile of soft sand this is the beach to go to if you like lively, fun-filled beaches.
+The largest of all Key West beaches, and with half a mile of soft sand, Smathers Beach is the one to go to if you like lively, fun-filled beaches.

 It’s a popular beach and is located on the south side of the island on South Roosevelt Boulevard.
-It’s a great beach for families with clear and calm waters.
+Smathers is a great beach for families, with clear and calm waters.
 And young people love it for its volleyball nets.
-It’s a beach where you can do pretty much everything; swimming, snorkeling, kayaking, parasailing, sunbathing, and beach volleyball for starters.
+It’s a beach where you can do pretty much everything- swimming, snorkeling, kayaking, parasailing, sunbathing, and beach volleyball.
 There are also plenty of food vendors.

 It’s lined with beautiful palm trees and has a shoreline that slopes gradually, meaning you can wade out into the water quite far.

-This beach is also a popular tropical Key West wedding site if you fancy tying the knot here.
+One of the most-loved beaches in Key West, Smathers Beach is also a popular tropical Key West wedding site if you fancy tying the knot here!

 If you like your Key West beaches a little bit more laid back then Clarence S. Higgs Memorial Beach Park might be perfect for you.
 It is adjacent to the Waldorf Astoria Casa Marina Resort and just a short walk from Smathers Beach.
 The beach has fine white sand, shallow water and is surrounded by tropical vegetation.

-This beach is smaller and less crowded than nearby Smathers Beach.
-It still has all the amenities though, including restrooms, showers, a full-service restaurant, a playground, volleyball nets, tennis courts a dog park, and a pier.
+Higgs Beach is smaller and less crowded than nearby Smathers Beach.
+It still has all the amenities though, including restrooms, showers, a full-service restaurant, a playground, volleyball nets, tennis courts, and a dog park.

-At the end of the beach is a wooden pier recently renovated and you can often easily see stingrays from here.
+At the end of the beach is a wooden pier recently renovated and you can often easily see stingrays from there.

-Just to note there can be more ocean debris on this beach and in the water and while most of it is cleared away, just be aware, especially if you have children.
-This is to do with how the tides work in this area and nothing to do with the cleanliness of the beach.
+Just note that there can be more ocean debris on this beach and in the water.
+While most of it is cleared away, just be aware, especially if you have children.
+This has to do with how the tides work in this area and has nothing to do with the cleanliness of the beach.

-This is one of the Key West Beaches that has something for everyone.
+Higgs Beach is one of the beaches in Key West that has something for everyone.

-Perhaps the exact opposite of its Miami counterpart, South Beach here is a laid back, family-friendly, quieter affair.
+Perhaps the exact opposite of its Miami counterpart, Key West’s South Beach is a laid-back, family-friendly, quieter affair.